-- To secure the maintenance of an efficient and effective police force for the area - To hold the Chief Constable to account for the exercise of his or her functions - Wider powers in relation to working with and bringing together community safety and criminal justice partners and commissioning services to support victims of crime. - 2.2 The Chief Constable retains operational control of the Force in governance arrangements, which must not be fettered by the PCC. - 2.3 Mrs. Lisa Townsend was elected as PCC for Surrey in May 2021 for a four-year term.
-During the 2022/23 year, the Commissioner was supported by a small team of staff who form the Office of the Surrey Police & Crime Commissioner.
-The OPCC is responsible for ensuring that the PCC's business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - 2.4 Ellie Vesey-Thompson was appointed Deputy Police & Crime Commissioner by Lisa Townsend to support her work and to tackle key priorities such as violence against women and girls, domestic abuse, rural crime and issues relating to young people. - 2.5 In discharging this overall responsibility, the Surrey PCC is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions and for the management of risk. - 2.6 The Commissioner's office continues to follow the principles of the CIPFA Framework: 'Delivering Good Governance in Local Government'
+- 2.1 The respective roles of PCCs, Chief Constables and Police & Crime Panels are detailed in the statutory instrument, Policing Protocol Order 2011.
+This cites that the PCC is responsible for the 'totality of policing' within Surrey.
+The over-arching key responsibilities of the PCC are: - To secure the maintenance of an efficient and effective police force for the area - To hold the Chief Constable to account for the exercise of his or her functions - Wider powers in relation to working with and bringing together community safety and criminal justice partners - 2.2 The Chief Constable retains operational control of the Force in governance arrangements, which must not be fettered by the PCC. - 2.3 Lisa Townsend was elected as PCC for Surrey in May 2021 for a four-year term.
+During the 2023/24 year, Ms Townsend was supported by a small team of staff who form the Office of the Surrey Police & Crime Commissioner.
+The OPCC is responsible for ensuring that the PCC's business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - 2.4 Ellie Vesey-Thompson was appointed by Lisa Townsend to support her work and be able to delegate functions to her and tackle key priorities such as violence against women and girls, domestic abuse, rural crime and pet theft. - 2.5 In discharging this overall responsibility, the Surrey OPCC is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions and for the management of risk. - 2.6 The OPCC continues to follow the principles of the CIPFA Framework: 'Delivering Good Governance in Local Government'